Hands joining together over a table symbolizing collective impact and collaboration

 These are tools.
 They are not a strategy.
 And when organizations treat tools as strategy, three things reliably happen:

 1. Communications becomes reactive.
 Every announcement, crisis, and opportunity gets handled in isolation.
-There is no through-line connecting what the organization says across channels, audiences, or time.
-Different staff members communicate different things about the organization's priorities and impact.
+There is no through-line across channels, audiences, or time.
+Different staff members say different things about priorities and impact.
+The result:

 2. Fundraising underperforms.
-Donors are not just writing checks — they are making investments.
+Donors are not just writing checks.
+They are making investments.
 They want to feel connected to a mission they believe is working.
-Communications strategy that is not designed to cultivate that connection leaves donor relationships transactional rather than transformational.
+A communications strategy that does not cultivate connection leaves donor relationships transactional rather than transformational.
+The 42.6 percent donor-retention rate reported by the Fundraising Effectiveness Project is what transactional communications looks like at scale.

 3. Internal alignment erodes.
 Staff, board, and community partners receive different messages about organizational priorities.
-Over time, this creates competing narratives about what the organization is actually trying to accomplish — and competing narratives are one of the most reliable predictors of strategic plan failure.
+Over time, competing narratives emerge about what the organization is actually trying to accomplish.
+Competing narratives are one of the strongest predictors of strategic plan failure, according to BoardSource governance research.

 A genuine communications strategy solves all three problems — but only if it is built as a leadership tool.